swyxio/domainblocklist/README.md

 # domainblocklist

-domains that are mostly just automated reposts of content sites like CSS Tricks. you are welcome to contribute, swyx will vet!
+domains that are mostly just automated reposts of content sites like CSS Tricks. (apparently this is called [spun content](https://twitter.com/monicalent/status/1344194349446393856?s=20))

+you are welcome to contribute, swyx will vet!

 ```js
   let blocklist = [